LordBubblesDev/restbl/README.md

         └── romfs
 ```

+### Calculate RESTBL from Single Mod
+This will generate a resource table for a single mod (select the folder containing `romfs`).
+It will automatically be generated in the mod's folder under `romfs/System/Resource`.
+If you play on switch, I would recommend using this mode while selecting the following path on your SD card:
+`SD:/atmosphere/content/0100F2C0115B6000`

 ### Merge RESTBLs
 This section is for merging 2 resource tables.
 You can use 2 different versions, the version from file 1 will be used for the output file.